aldosimon/GitGudSecurity/docs/Detection engineering.md

 	- do this detection need to run real-time? if not how many times a day should it run?
 	- how specific should the query be? overly specific will have true negative, and overly general will be too noisy/ false positive.
 	- these thing will also show up in next step i.e. testing
-	- [ ] is there any writing on cost of detection, false positive fatigue etc. ⏫
 - standards: this goes for details and wording in alert, this will determine how easy it is for SOC to action on.

-- [x] continue from here on book detection eng. ⏫ ✅ 2025-02-10

 ### Testing
 Test-driven development is a software development technique that adapts well to this purpose.
 Tests are designed before development and are first added to the automated acceptance testing infrastructure.
 The development process starts with running the tests against your existing detection capabilities.
 This may result in you identifying already existing detection capabilities or confirming the failure of these tests, which identifies the need to create or update a detection.
 During the development process, these tests are continuously applied and used to influence the improvement of the detection